Thursday, July 2, 2009

 Between the stories and the images (including a few of Reginald Marsh's works), this book is an amazing treat for fans of burlesque.
 I've focused on my primary area of interest, but for those who have a passion for the comics who emerged from burlesque, such as Burt Lahr and Buster Keaton, there are chapters packed with photos and tidbits.

 The book is amply illustrated, and some of the comics and musicians have a surprisingly modern look of irony about them.
-Some of them are also offensive by today's standards of cultural appropriateness, but there's no doubt that they accurately represent the era.
+Some of them are also outdatedly offensive by current, more informed standards of cultural sensitivity, but there's no doubt that they accurately represent the era.
+We can be glad we're working toward improvement!

 In the 1960s Ann Corio produced a show called "This Was Burlesque," and actually had some conflict with Sherry Britton, who had narrated an album called "The Best of Burlesque" in 1958.
 Of course Sherry's my friend, but I can't deny the value of this book to burlesque fans everywhere--and Ann does give Sherry credit for her considerable influence on the development of burlesque style, so I have to recommend "This Was Burlesque."